(COVID-19 and your wedding – last updated on 8th January 2021. Further updates as and when there are any changes to government advice/legislation).

 Outside of any national lockdowns or local restrictions, we’re able to go ahead with pre-wedding shoots, if your wedding is still going ahead.

-We’re currently conducting all meetings over Skype/video call to make it easier to comply with social distancing.
-So we’ll chat to you by video some time before or after your shoot to go through all your plans and the schedule for your wedding day.
+We’re currently conducting all meetings over Skype/video to make it easier to comply with social distancing.
+So we’ll chat to you this way some time before or after your shoot to go through all your plans and the schedule for your wedding day.

 We’ll all need to adhere to social distancing on the shoot, keeping two metres apart where possible.
 The good news is that that shouldn’t affect what we do.
 Just don’t be offended if we don’t hug or shake hands with you as we usually would!

-Of course, please do tell us if you start to have any symptoms before the shoot and need to self-isolate.
+Of course, please do tell us if you start to have any symptoms before the shoot, or have tested positive and need to self-isolate.
 We need to stay healthy for all of our couples if we can.
 Let’s face it, none of us want to be ill if we can avoid it!
 Shoots can always be re-scheduled; it’s not the end of the world.

 If you’re considering postponing your wedding, it’s probably a good idea to postpone the pre-wedding shoot as well.
 We usually do the shoot a couple of months before your big day.
 That way the experience will be fresh in your mind and it’s a lovely part of the build up to your wedding.